 If you want to learn more about other similar corals, check out:

 Not ready for this coral yet?
-Check out these 5 bulletproof coral species, first.
+Check out these fantastic plating corals instead.